Square VS QuickBooks

 Square is best known as a payment processor offering simple, competitive rates for small businesses.
 Square offers a broad range of products and services that go way beyond just credit card processing.

-With just a free Square account, you’ll have access to Square Invoices, Square Inventory, Square Online, the Square App Marketplace, and other services, such as gift cards and loyalty.
+With just a free Square account, you’ll have access to invoicing, inventory management, an online store, the Square App Marketplace, and other services, such as gift cards and loyalty.

 Square’s full suite of small business services include: